fontobene/fontobene/SPECIFICATION.md

 2. Global letter spacing (`letter_spacing` from header)
 3. Leading space (leftmost X-coordinate) of second letter

+### Line Spacing

+Line spacing is the vertical distance between the baselines of a multiline text.
+It can be defined with the `line_spacing` key in the header.
+A suitable value depends on the height of ascenders and descenders to avoid vertically overlapping characters.
+So the `line_spacing` value should be set to a value slightly greater than the addition of the cap height (9), highest ascender height and highest descender height.
+For a typical font this may be around 16 (178% of cap height).

 ### Stroke Width

 Even if FontoBene is a stroke font, it doesn't specify the stroke width.
 It's up to the application to choose a suitable stroke width (typically between 0% and 30% of the text height).
-For the font designer it's important to always specify spacing for a stroke width of 0 to make fonts interchangeable.
-Applications may need to increase letter spacing accordingly when using thicker strokes.
+For the font designer it's important to always specify letter spacing and line spacing values for a stroke width of 0 to make fonts interchangeable.
+Applications may need to increase these spacing values accordingly when using thicker strokes.

 ## Format Versioning